SmarterApp/RDW_Documentation/docs/Runbook.md

 #### Assessment Packages

 The assessment packages define the tests that are administered to the students.
 They include performance parameters which enable the student results to be appropriately interpreted.
 SmarterBalanced provides these packages; specifically, there is a `Tabulator` tool which produces a CSV file that is loaded into the warehouse.
-In general this will be done during the break between school years, but sometimes updates are necessary to correct data.
+In general this will be done during the break between school years, but sometimes updates are necessary to correct data. *Note that `subject` data must be loaded before loading assessments*.
 Loading the packages is an IT/DevOps function and requires data load permissions:
 ```bash
 export ACCESS_TOKEN=`curl -s -X POST --data 'grant_type=password&username=rdw-ingest-opus@sbac.org&password=password&client_id=rdw&client_secret=password' 'https://sso.sbac.org/auth/oauth2/access_token?realm=/sbac' | jq -r '.access_token'`
 curl -X POST --header "Authorization: Bearer ${ACCESS_TOKEN}" -F file=@2017-2018.csv https://import.sbac.org/packages/imports